Troublesome Topic: WHAT WERE JOSEPH’S OPTIONS?

 Translation

-Moreover, her husband, JOSEPH, being a righteous man, but not willing to expose her publicly, purposed to divorce her secretly.
+Moreover, her husband, JOSEPH, being a righteous man, and not willing to expose her publicly, purposed to release

 Go to footnote number